distro-core-curated-mirrors/klish/docs/klish3.en.md

 </COMMAND>
 ```

-The example declares the command "cmd1", which has three alternatives (specified can be
+The example declares the command "cmd1", which has three alternative (only one
-only one of three) optional parameters.
-The search for actions to be performed goes
+must be selected) optional parameters.
+The search for actions to be performed
-from end to beginning when parsing the entered command line.
+goes from end to the beginning when parsing the entered command line.

-So if the operator entered
-command `cmd1`, the parsing engine will recognize the command named "cmd1" and will
+So if the operator entered command `cmd1`, the parsing engine will recognize the
-search for `ACTION` directly in this element.
-An `ACTION` with the character
+command named "cmd1" and will search for `ACTION` directly in this element.
+The
-{ "sym1".
+`ACTION` with the symbol "sym1" will be selected.

-If the operator entered the `cmd1 opt1` command, the string "opt1" will be recognized,
+If the operator entered the `cmd1 opt1` command, the string "opt1" will be
-as a parameter (aka subcommand) named "opt1".
-The search starts from the end, so
+recognized as a parameter (aka subcommand) named "opt1".
+The search starts from
-`ACTION` with the symbol "sym2" will be found first.
-As soon as the action block is found,
+the end, so `ACTION` with the symbol "sym2" will be found first.
+As soon as the
-no more actions will be searched and "sym1" will not be found.
+action block is found, no more actions will be searched and "sym1" will not be
+found.

-If the operator entered the `cmd1 opt2` command, the action with the symbol will be found
+If the operator entered the `cmd1 opt2` command, the action with the symbol
-"sym1", since the "opt2" element has no nested actions of its own and the search
+"sym1" will be selected, since the "opt2" element has no nested actions of its
-goes upstairs to the parent elements.
+own and the search goes up to the parent elements.

-If the operator entered the `cmd1 arbitrary_string` command, an action with the
+If the operator entered the `cmd1 arbitrary_string` command, the action with the
-with the symbol "sym3".
+symbol "sym3" will be selected.

 #### Attribute `sym`

 The attribute refers to a symbol (function) from the plugin.
-This function will be executed when
+This function will
-`ACTION` execution.
-The value can be a character name, e.g.
+be executed while `ACTION` execution.
+The value can be a symbol name, e.g.
 `sym="my_sym"`.
-In this case, the search for the symbol will be performed over all the
+In this case, the search for the symbol will be performed over
-loaded plug-ins.
-If you specify a plugin in which you want to search for a symbol, e.g.
+all the loaded plug-ins.
+If you specify a plugin in which you want to search for
-`sym="my_sym@my_plugin"`, then other plugins will not be searched.
+a symbol, e.g. `sym="my_sym@my_plugin"`, then other plugins will not be searched.

 Different situations may benefit from different approaches, relative to the
 whether to specify a plugin name for the symbol.
 On the one hand, several plugins
-can contain characters with the same name and for unambiguous identification
+can contain symbols with the same name and for unambiguous identification the
-symbol, specifying the plugin will be mandatory.
+plugin specifying will be mandatory.
 In addition, when specifying a plugin
 the search for a symbol will be a little faster.
-On the other hand, you could write
+On the other hand, you could
-some universal commands that specify characters without belonging to the
+write some universal commands that specify characters without belonging to the
 plugin.
-Then multiple plugins can implement an "interface", i.e. all the
+Then multiple plugins can implement an "interface" symbols, and their
-the symbols used, and their actual content will depend on which
+actual content will depend on which plugin is loaded.
-plug-in loaded.

 #### Attribute `lock`

 > Attention: the attribute has not yet been implemented

-Some actions require atomicity and exclusive access to the resource.
-When
+Some actions require to be atomic and need exclusive access to the resource.
+This
-This is not automatically ensured when working in klish.
-Two operators can
+is not automatically ensured in klish.
+Two operators can independently run the
-independently, but run the same command at the same time.
-For
+same command at the same time.
+The `lock` can be used to solve the problem.
+The
-ensuring atomicity or/and exclusive access to the resource may
-`lock` locks are used.
-The locks in klish are named.
-The `lock` attribute specifies the lock with which name the `ACTION` will capture when the
+locks in klish are named.
+The `lock` attribute specifies the named lock name that
-fulfillment.
-For example `lock="my_lock"`, where "my_lock" is the name of the lock.
-Capture
+will be locked while `ACTION` execution.
+For example - `lock="my_lock"`, where
-locks with one name have no effect on locks with another name.
-Thus
+"my_lock" is the name of the lock.
+Capture the locks with one name have no effect
-Thus, not only one global blocking can be realized in the system, but also
+on locks with another name.
+Thus, not only one global lock can be implemented
-Several separate ones, based, for example, on which resource protects the
+in the system, but several ones, based, for example, on which resource lock
-lockdown.
+protects.

 If the lock is captured by one process, another process, when attempting to
-capture the same blockage, will suspend its execution until the release of the
+capture the same lock will suspend its execution until the release of the lock.
-lockdowns.

 #### Attribute `in`

 The attribute indicates whether the action can accept data via standard input
 (stdin) from the user.
 Possible values are `true`, `false`, `tty`.
-The default value is `false`.
+The default
-A value of `false` means that the action does not accept data through the
+value is `false`.
+A `false` means that the action does not accept data through
-standard input.
-The value `true` means that the action accepts data through the
+the standard input.
+The value `true` means that the action accepts data through
-standard input.
-The value `tty` means that the action accepts data through the
+the standard input.
+The value `tty` means that the action accepts data through
-standard input and, in this case, standard input is terminal.
+the standard input and standard input is a terminal.

-When an action is performed, the client is made aware of the status of the standardized
+When an action is performed, the client is made aware of the status of the
-input and, according to it, waits for input from the user or not.
+standard input and, according to it, waits for input from the user or not.

 If the command involves sequentially performing several actions at once,
-and at least one action has an attribute with the value `tty`, it is considered that the entire
+and at least one action has an attribute with the value `tty`, it is considered
-command has the `tty` attribute.
-If there are no actions with the attribute value in the command
+that the entire command has the `tty` attribute.
+If there are no actions with
-`tty`, then an attribute with the value `true` is looked for.
-If any action has
+the `tty` value, then an attribute with the value `true` is looked for.
+If any
-value of the `true` attribute, then the whole command has the `true` attribute.
-Otherwise
+action has value of the `true` attribute, then the whole command has the `true`
-case, the command has the `false` attribute.
+attribute.
+Otherwise the command has the `false` attribute.

 If the user has sent not just one command but a chain of commands for execution
-(via the `|` sign), then the following logic applies to notify the client,
+(via the `|` pipe), then the following logic applies to notify the client
 whether it is required to receive standard input.
-If any command in the chain has
+If any command in the chain
-value of the `tty` attribute, then standard input is required.
-If the first command in
+has attribute value `tty`, then standard input is required.
+If the first command
-chain has the `true` attribute, then standard input is required.
+in chain has the `true` attribute, then standard input is required.
 Otherwise
 standard input is not required.

 When performing the action, the serving server can create a pseudo-terminal and
 provide it to the action as a standard input.
-Will the standard
+Will the standard input be a
-input by a pseudo-terminal or not is determined by whether the standard input on the
+pseudo-terminal or not is determined by whether the standard input on the
-to the client side by the terminal or not.
+client side is a terminal or not.
 This information is transmitted from the client
 to the server in the status word.